elixir-engineering-logo

 Approaches to Fire & Gas Mapping Study

-2. Geographic-Based Approach: Detectors are positioned to cover surrounding areas geographically.
+๐Ÿ”น Geographic-Based Approach: Detectors are positioned to ensure full coverage of surrounding areas.

 Methodology for Fire & Gas Mapping Study